 Verification of Statement of Marks/Certificate of Class 10 or 12 (for private requests) | 500/- per document |

 The CBSE board charges a registration fee for students in Classes 9th and 11th.
 This fee is part of the CBSE registration process that schools undertake to enrol students with the board for the respective academic year.
-Mentioned in the tables below are the details of CBSE registration fees:
+Below are the details of CBSE registration fees:

 Category | Fee (in INR) |